 - You will have a front and profile photo taken for your mugshot.

 - All personal property will be taken from you and will be stored until you are released.

 - You will be allowed to make a phone call in order to talk to a family member, friend, or bail bondsman.

-- If you are expected to be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail jumpsuit.
+- If you are expected to be released quickly, you might be allowed to skip the jumpsuit and keep wearing your own clothes, but if you are not expected to make bail quickly you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience so others can benefit from your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that could help other people that get arrested make it through the procedure?